cetz-package/cetz-plot/src/plot/line.typ

 ///   / `"shape"`: Fill the complete shape
 /// - samples (int): Number of times the `data` function gets called for
 ///   sampling y-values.
 Only used if `data` is of type function.
 This parameter gets
-///   passed onto `sample-fn`.
+///   passed onto `sampler`.
 /// - sample-at (array): Array of x-values the function gets sampled at in addition
 ///   to the default sampling.
-This parameter gets passed to `sample-fn`.
+This parameter gets passed to `sampler`.
 /// - line (string, dictionary): Line type to use.
 The following types are
 ///   supported:
 ///   / `"raw"`: Plot raw data